DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 ![Squished timeseries](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/squished_timeseries.png)

-4. Stream widgets should be at least 6 columns wide for readability (half the dashboard width.)
+4. Stream widgets should be at least 6 columns wide (half the dashboard width) for readability.
 Avoid placing full-width stream widgets in the middle of a dashboard as they’ll “trap” scroll events.
 It’s also useful to put stream widgets in a group by themselves so they can be collapsed.
 Add an event stream only if the service monitored by the dashboard is reporting events.
 Use `sources:service_name`.

 ![Stream widgets](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/stream_widgets.png)

 5. Which widgets best represent your data?
 Try using a mix of widget types and sizes.
 Explore visualizations and formatting options until you’re confident your dashboard is as clear as it can be.
 Sometimes a whole dashboard of timeseries is ok, but other times variety can improve things.
-There are different types of metric widgets.
-The most commonly used are [timeseries](https://docs.datadoghq.com/dashboards/widgets/timeseries/), [query values](https://docs.datadoghq.com/dashboards/widgets/query_value/), and [tables](https://docs.datadoghq.com/dashboards/widgets/table/).
+The most commonly used metric widgets are [timeseries](https://docs.datadoghq.com/dashboards/widgets/timeseries/), [query values](https://docs.datadoghq.com/dashboards/widgets/query_value/), and [tables](https://docs.datadoghq.com/dashboards/widgets/table/).
 For more information on the available widget types, see the [list of supported dashboard widgets](https://docs.datadoghq.com/dashboards/widgets/).

 ![Variety of widgets](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/variety.png)